osl-incubator/scicookie/docs/guide.md

     redistribute the software without significant restrictions.
-It is similar to the MIT license in terms of permissibility, but includes three additional clauses that require you to include a copy of the licence, acknowledge original authorship of the software, and release the author from any liability for damages.
+It is similar to the MIT license in terms of permissibility, but includes three additional clauses that require you to include a copy of the license, acknowledge original authorship of the software, and release the author from any liability for damages.
 For more information, see https://opensource.org/license/bsd-3-clause/.